yaaazhiii/clothing_image_segmentation/README.md

 # SECTION 4 : USER GUIDE
-[ 1 ] To run the codes in any machine with anaconda 3 installed
+[ 1 ] To run the codes in any windows machine with anaconda 3 installed

 $ git clone git@github.com:davidygp/clothing_image_segmentation.git